2006 FIFA World Cup: Seeds

 The eight seeded teams for the tournament were announced on 6 December 2005 and placed into Pot A for the draw.
 Pot B contained the unseeded qualifiers from South America, Africa and Oceania; Pot C contained eight of the nine remaining European teams, excluding Serbia and Montenegro.
 Pot D contained unseeded teams from the CONCACAF region and Asia.
 To ensure that no group contained three European teams, Serbia and Montenegro was placed in a special pot, as they were the lowest ranked qualified team from Europe on the latest FIFA World Ranking; while it was deemed of less importance they had been seeded higher than Switzerland and Ukraine by the 2006 World Cup seeding tool.
 Serbia and Montenegro was drawn first, then their group was drawn from the three seeded non-European nations, Argentina, Brazil, and Mexico.

-FIFA predetermined that, hosts, Germany would be placed in Group A, thus being assured of the venues of their group matches in advance of the draw.
-They also announced, in advance, that Brazil (the defending champion) would be allocated to Group F.
+FIFA predetermined that hosts Germany would be placed in Group A, thus being assured of the venues of their group matches in advance of the draw.
+They also announced in advance that defending champions Brazil would be allocated to Group F.